hisplan/sharp/README.md

 # sharp

-A hashtag & CITE-seq pipeline.
+A single-cell demultiplexing pipeline.

 the sharp (♯) from musical notation similar to the hash (#) in hashtag.

+Sharp supports the following:

+- Hashtag
+- CITE-seq
+- ASAP-seq
+- Cell Plex

 ## Outputs